 Collection from warehouse

-If you would prefer to collect the hot tub rather than have it delivered and positioned for free, there is a handling charge of £150.
+If you would prefer to collect the hot tub rather than have it delivered and positioned for free, the collection is free too!
+However if the hot tub has been purchased from eBay, there is a handling charge of £150.
 This covers our administration costs, production of paperwork, use of manpower, forklift and for insurances at the warehouse.

 Hot Tub Master Showroom